Earthquake in northwestern China kills at least 111 people in Gansu and Qinghai provinces

-BEIJING (AP) — At least 111 people were killed in a magnitude 6.2 earthquake in a mountainous region in northwestern China, the country's state media reported on Tuesday.
+BEIJING (AP) — At least 111 people were killed in a magnitude 6.2 earthquake in a cold and mountainous region in northwestern China, the country's state media reported on Tuesday.

+Search and rescue operations were underway in Gansu province and neighboring Qinghai province.
+The earthquake left more than 230 people injured, damaged houses and roads, and knocked out power and communication lines, according to the media reports.

-More than 200 people were injured, Xinhua said, 96 in Gansu and 124 in Qinghai.
-The quake struck in Gansu's Jishishan county, about 5 kilometers (3 miles) from the provincial boundary with Qinghai.
+The quake struck in Gansu’s Jishishan county, about 5 kilometers (3 miles) from the provincial boundary with Qinghai.
+The epicenter was about 1,300 kilometers (800 miles) southwest of Beijing, the Chinese capital.

+At least 140 people were injured in Qinghai and another 96 in Gansu, according to CCTV and the official Xinhua News Agency.

 The U.S. Geological Survey put the quake’s magnitude at 5.9.